Collective agreements

-The collective agreements are the very essence of Fellesforbundet's work and ensure fair wages and working conditions for members across all our industries.
-The collective agreements are also called agreements and are divided among various trades and occupational groups.
+The collective agreements are the very essence of Fellesforbundet's work and ensure fair pay and working conditions for members in all our sectors.
+The collective agreements are also called accords and are spread across different trades and occupations.

 Fellesforbundet negotiates wages and working conditions on behalf of our members.